Is Magic evil?

 So getting back to the topic at hand with all that as essential background information our Gnostic forefathers practiced what I would call white magic.
 In fact our traditional founding church father is Simon the Magician or Magus so how could magic be forbidden to us?

 Personally I think the inherent good or evil in Magic has nothing to do with its practice or rituals and everything to do with intentions.
-(Though certainly human sacrifice,necromancy, and
+(Though certainly human sacrifice,necromancy, and invoking demons is evil.
+We are on the side of the light after all!)

-In trying to divine God's will for you are your trying to mold that will into what you desire or are you trying to listen and be lead?
+In trying to divine God's will for you are your trying to mold that

-In conjuring up an Angel are you trying to seek guidance in your life with a pure heart or are you trying to have a grand vision tailor made for a new age publishing house that will create wealth for yourself?
+with a pure heart or are you trying to have a grand vision tailor made for a

-Its not wrong to ask God for things or even to write down your experiences and share them but I think its wrong to manipulate whatever God's message is to you or to use that message solely for financial gain.
+and share them but I think its wrong to manipulate whatever God's message is to you or to

 If you have evil, purely selfish, or purely materialistic intent than you are very likely to conjure up something evil even if it appears as an angel of light.